 This is an opportunity to address the emotional and psychological aspects of an eating disorder.
 At the initial assessment, the counselor will ask questions to ascertain and understand the presenting concerns.
 The information gathered will be used to determine the best way we can help.
 If the counselor determines an eating disorder is present, he or she may make a referral to staff skilled in working with eating disorders or resources outside the counseling center if a different level of service is needed.

 Body Acceptance Program

-The Body Project is a dissonance-based body-acceptance workshop.
+The Body Acceptance Program is a dissonance-based body-acceptance workshop.
 It is designed to help college-age women resist sociocultural pressures to conform to the thin-ideal and reduce their pursuit of thinness.
 This is achieved through verbal, written, and behavioral exercises.
 Results from these workshops have shown improved body satisfaction, improved mood, reduced use of unhealthy weight-control behaviors, and decreased binge eating and other eating disorder symptoms.

 Support and Therapy Groups

 Support and/or therapy groups on topics such as body image, disordered eating, food preoccupation, exercise obsession and eating disorder recovery are offered when interest and demand is met.